Shelterbelts provide many benefits including:

 Tatarian Maple is similar in habit to Amur Maple.
 Tatarian is a hardy, vigorous, and very fast growing plant.
 Occasionally grown as an ornamental plant in gardens throughout Europe and also in North America.
 Features attractive red foliage in fall.
 It is valued in farmland shelterbelts.

 Amur Maple is a small, multi-stemmed graceful tree.
 Glossy green, lobed foliage in spring with radiant scarlet-red fall color.
 Adaptable and extremely hardy and drought tolerant.
 Its growth is similar to a lilac.

 Red Osier Dogwood

-Siberian Elm has long been used on the prairies as a fast growing hardy windbreak.
+Siberian Elm has long been used on the prairies as a fast growing, hardy windbreak.
 This tree is very drought tolerant and will grow where many other plants will not.
-Siberian Elm will grow 30-40ft (10-14m).
+It will grow to a height of 30-40ft (10-14m).

-Green Ash is a native plant used extensively for street tree plantings across Canada and the northern US.
-This long lived hardwood grows to 60ft (20m) and is known for its drought and salt resistance.
+Green Ash is a native plant used extensively for street tree planting across Canada and the northern U.S. This hardy, long-lived hardwood grows to a height of 60ft (20m) and is known for its drought and salt resistance.
 It is also very resistant to insects and disease.
 Green Ash makes a very beautiful shade tree in the yard and is a good choice for longevity and a maintenance free windbreak.

-Fountain Birch is a wonderful ornamental.
-This drought tolerant, leaf miner resistant, small tree (25ft) does well in southern Saskatchewan.
+Fountain Birch is also a wonderful ornamental.
+This drought tolerant, small tree (25ft), does well in southern Saskatchewan.
+Leaf miner resistant.

-Okanese is a prairie-hardy hybrid developed in Saskatchewan.
+Okanese Poplar is a prairie-hardy hybrid developed in Saskatchewan.
 The hardiest hybrid to date, it was designed to be drought-tolerant, cold-tolerant and disease resistant.
-It is fast growing and semi-upright, with branch angles approaching 45 degrees with very large leaves.
+It is fast growing and semi-upright, with branch angles approaching 45 degrees with very large leaves which turn yellow in fall.
 No cotton or fuzz.